MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 ### Setting custom component properties for a form field (preview)

-You can also edit the properties of a component from pages workspace.
+You can edit the properties of a component from pages workspace.

 > [!IMPORTANT]
 > - This is a preview feature.